 In order to submit a request, you will need to know which subcommittee has jurisdiction over your request.
 The full jurisdiction of each Appropriations Subcommittee is available here.
+You are able to make multiple appropriations requests.
+Please fill out a separate form for each request.

 If you have questions, please contact appropriations@peters.senate.gov.

-Congressionally Directed Spending (CDS) Requests
+2. Congressionally Directed Spending (CDS) Requests

-In addition to accepting programmatic requests, in FY2024 Senator Peters will accept requests for congressionally directed spending (CDS) items.
+In addition to accepting programmatic requests, in FY2025 Senator Peters will accept requests for congressionally directed spending (CDS) items.

 Senator Peters will accept requests for high-impact public local projects in Michigan that can benefit from the federal government's assistance.
 To be considered, the project must be eligible for federal funding within its respective appropriations bill account and comply with all applicable laws, rules, and regulations.
-Only local government entities, such as municipalities, villages, townships, counties, tribal governments and public institutions funded through public funding sources, including state-funded universities, are eligible to apply.
+Only local government entities, such as municipalities (or coalitions of municipal entities), villages, townships, counties, tribal governments and public institutions funded through public funding sources, including state-funded universities, are eligible to apply.
 The office will not consider requests from nonprofit organizations, trade organizations, or for-profit entities.
+Please be aware that submission of an application does not guarantee that funding will be requested by the Senator or awarded through enacted appropriations legislation.

 As part of the CDS process, Senator Peters' office is required to disclose all of the requests he submits to the Appropriations Committee.
+A complete list of CDS projects secured by Senator Peters in previous years is available here for FY23 and here for FY22.